sfomuseum/go-www-geotag/README.md

     	A valid aaronland/go-http-server.Server URI for creating an application server. (default "http://localhost:8080") -spatial-database-uri string
-    	A valid whosonfirst/go-whosonfirst-spatial/data.SpatialDatabase URI. options are: [sqlite://] -verbose
+    	A valid whosonfirst/go-whosonfirst-spatial/data.SpatialDatabase URI. options are: [sqlite://] -tilezen-path-tilepack string
+    	A valid path for a local Tilezen MBTiles database.
+  -tilezen-url-tiles string
+    	The URL (a relative path) for serving local Tilezen MBTiles database. (default "/tilezen/") -verbose
     	Be chatty.
   -writer-cors-allowed-origins string